 PITCH AN AGENT!

-Brandi Bowles is a literary agent with Foundry Literary + Media.
+Brandi Bowles is a literary agent with United Talent Agency.
 Brandi’s client list reflects her multifaceted passions: On the nonfiction side, she has represented memoirs, cookbooks, and prescriptive books of all kinds, as well as science, humor, pop culture, and real-life inspirational stories.
 For fiction, she represents high-concept novels that feature strong female bonds, and psychological or scientific themes.
 All of her books have in common surprising plots or fresh takes on otherwise familiar subjects.
 Learn more about Brandi here.

 Julie Gwinn is an agent with The Seymour Agency, and was formerly an editor with many years of publishing experience.
 Her primary areas of interest include Christian and inspirational fiction and nonfiction, women’s fiction (contemporary and historical), new adult, Southern fiction, literary fiction, as well as young adult novels.
 Learn more about Julie here.